Since his arrival in English football what do you think of Francesco Guidolin?

 “Unfortunately I expect this season to be a struggle.
 Albion’s last Premier League win came at the beginning of March and pre-season results have hardly been morale boosting.
 The Baggies huffed and puffed their way through last season.
 So far, Albion have added only one player to the ranks, and have failed to improve key areas that were lacking last year.
 For supporters, it will be another year of hoping there are three worse teams than us.”

-Lastly, do WBA have what it takes to
+Lastly, do WBA have what it takes to win some silverware?

 “It is every Albion supporters’ dream to see Albion add to their collection of silverware.
 It has been nearly 50 years since the Baggies last won the FA Cup.
 Fans are still hurting after defeat at Reading in the sixth round last year, and even more so from defeat to arch-rivals Aston Villa in the quarter final the year before.
 However, despite Pulis fielding strong line-ups in cup games, I do not see Albion having either the depth or cutting edge to add another trophy to the collection.”